lago-project/lago/README.templates.md

 Template version is a specific disk image that can be attached to a virtual machine.
 In addition to the disk itself, template version can contain arbitrary metadata fields.
-For example some, fields that are often used:
+For example, some fields that are often used:

- * Distribution installed on the dist - Used to determine what target dists to build for VDSM/engine/...
+ * Distribution installed on the disk - Used to determine what target dists to build for VDSM/engine/...
- * Root password - Used by engine during host-deploy stage.
+ * Root password - Used by the ovirt-engine during host-deploy stage.

 ### Template repository
-Template repository is a manifest of all templates it provides, their versions and sources (where the versions are stored).
+Template repository is a manifest of all templates provided by it, their versions and sources (where the versions are stored).

 Template repository itself is a JSON file containg a DOM.
 Here is an example